factorialco/resource-registry/README.md

 registry.fetch_rall
 ```

-## What brings this gem to the table?
+## What does this gem bring to the table?

 - Schema registry for resources, maybe we can infere them from entities
 - Relate events to resources actions (CRUD and not CRUD)